banjocat/calorie-find/README.md

 ### Requirements
 * ~~Docker compose for development~~
 * ~~Django restframework for API~~
-* Django swagger for docs
+* Django swagger for docs (swagger couldn't determine the POST schema)
 * ~~Ansible and vagrant for deployment simulation~~
 * ~~circle.yml for test and pushing to~~
 * ~~Read ASCII data file into database for calorie data~~